namayri-gif/ros2-robot/README.md

 Final TF tree is fully connected: `odom → base_link → {lidar_link, 4× wheel links}`, with no disconnected frames

 ---
-### Known Limitations
-1) Visual confirmation of LaserScan data in RViz (Part 12) and full mesh rendering of the LiDAR sensor in the 3D Simulator were affected by a confirmed platform-side rendering issue in the simulator's sensor pipeline, acknowledged by course staff during this task.
-All underlying configuration — URDF mesh/sensor definitions, the `gpu_lidar` plugin, and the `/scan` topic bridge — was implemented and verified correct via `ros2 topic list` and `ros2 topic echo`; the remaining issue is a known simulator rendering bug rather than an error in this package.
-2) Part 10 was completed but as mentioned in the email, the lidar was not being registered in the URDF.
-This may be to an issue in my code or due to the software issue mentioned earlier.
-When the mesh file was replaced with a simple cylinder, the object was realized, making it more likely to be an issue from the mesh file than the code itself.
----
 URDF View (VS Code URDF Visualizer):

 <img width="247" height="148" alt="Screenshot 2026-06-22 171900" src="https://github.com/user-attachments/assets/11541ddc-a8ba-4db1-8aaf-4b5224d21b9e" />